26.10.2025

 • Adult learning benefits are widespread across society and economic sectors, while structured and fair access to funding is yet to be achieved, especially for those who are not able to access the main professional training funds.

-• Addressing the needs of SMEs and micro-enterprises is also crucial, whose employees are often also excluded from the main employers funded opportunities.
+• Addressing the needs of small and medium-size enterprises and micro-enterprises is also crucial.
+These employees are often excluded from the main employer-funded opportunities.

 • And ILA instruments should not be used for work-place based training (or not only at least).